-Standard Photoshop PSD files created in Photoshop won't be 100% compatible if they might be read by someone who is using an earlier version of Photoshop.
-Setting the Maximize PSD and PSB Compatibility to 'Always' allows you to do the same thing as when saving a flattened composite with a TIFF.
-This option ensures that a flattened version of the image is always included with the saved Photoshop file and the safe option is to keep this checked.
-For example, if you include an externally linked Smart Object layer, the Photoshop file will not be interpreted correctly when read by earlier versions of Photoshop unless you maximize the compatibility of the saved PSD.
+if you include a Smart Object layer, the Photoshop file will not be interpreted correctly when read by Photoshop CS or earlier unless you maximize the compatibility of the saved PSD.
 In these circumstances if Photoshop is unable to interpret an image it will present an alert dialog.
 This will warn that certain elements cannot be read and offer the option to discard these and continue, or to read the composite image data.
 Discarding the unreadable data allows another user to open your image, but when opened it will be missing all the elements you added and most likely look very different from the file you intended that person to receive.
 If on the other hand they click the 'Read Composite Data' button and a composite was saved, the image will open using a flattened composite layer which looks the same as the image you created and saved.
 If no composite was created, they will just see a white picture and a multi-language message explaining that no composite data was available.

-Maximizing PSD compatibility lets images load quicker in Bridge.
-Another crucial factor is that Lightroom is only able to read layered PSD files that have this option turned on.
+Maximizing PSD compatibility lets images load quicker in Bridge and another crucial factor is that Lightroom is only able to read layered PSD files that have this option turned on.
 If there is no saved composite, Lightroom won't be able to import it.

-If you set the preference here to 'Ask', Photoshop will display a "Don't show this message again" message in the Maximize Compatibility warning dialog, which will appear after you choose to save an image using the PSD file format (See Figure 32).
+If you set the preference here to 'Ask', Photoshop will display a "Don't show this message again" message in the Maximize Compatibility warning dialog, which will appear after you choose to save an image using the PSD file format (See Figure 27).
 If the Maximize Compatibility option is checked, the default from now on will be to 'Always' maximize compatibility.
 If the option is unchecked, it will be set to 'Never' from now on.